Greek PM says Britain should remain in EU, but EU must change

 ATHENS Greece advocates that Britain remain in the European Union, Prime Minister Alexis Tsipras said on Tuesday, but said the whole focus of the bloc needed to be redefined.

-"It is known that we both vote in favour of Britain remaining in the European Union," Tsipras said after a meeting with European Commission President Jean-Claude Juncker.
+"It is known that we both vote in favor of Britain remaining in the European Union," Tsipras said after a meeting with European Commission President Jean-Claude Juncker.

 Tsipras said the Brexit debate, but also a discussion which raged a year ago on whether Greece should remain in the single currency bloc, highlighted that Europe needed to change.